njbizzle/GDVC/README.md

 ## Context

 This is built for a game called Geometry Dash, in which user-created levels are uploaded to and downloaded from game servers.
 I've managed a lot of collaborative projects where 10+ people would be communicating over messaging platforms like Discord to work on a single level.
-The way that levels are shared makes it difficult to manage the most recent versions of levels, and I was something that I previously managed manually.
+The way that levels are shared makes it difficult to manage the most recent versions of levels, and it was something that I previously managed manually.

 I love running these level collaboration projects, but they need constant maintenance over months, and I knew for a fact that there would be long periods of time where I just wouldn't have the time.
 So this was a way of automating it, allowing me to spend time more intermittently on the creative aspects, rather than constantly just making sure people weren't stepping on each other.